Readit News logoReadit News

 joshmn commented on Checkout.com hacked, refuses ransom payment, donates to security labs checkout.com/blog/protect... · Posted by u/StrangeSound

-ants_everywhere · a month ago
+ants_everywhere · 3 months ago

 > (he wasn’t fond of GitHub's automated scanner